csvidit/csvidit/README.md

 ### Hi there 👋

 I am Vidit Khandelwal (he/him), a talented full-stack software engineer with experience working in the startup ecosystem in the United States.
-I am currently a Software Developer at DexTech, spearheading user-facing components of an upcoming B2B SaaS product, using Next.js, Python, and Google Cloud/Azure.
+I am currently a Software Developer at DexTech, spearheading user-facing components of an upcoming B2B SaaS product, using Next.js, Python, and AWS.
 I was previosuly a (contract) Software Development Engineer at Pixus Inc., where I worked on their flagship inclusive photography suite for the Android platform.

 I am a May 2023 graduate of DePauw University in Greencastle, IN.
 I also studied International Economics for a semester at the prestigious New College of the University of Oxford.